-AKA: 'Cost per Lead' - The metric generally used to measure the success of lead-based affiliate programmes or campaigns.
-Affiliates promoting a brand are paid a commission for the confirmed leads that they send through to the advertiser rather than for a converted transaction.
-A lead might constitute a prospective customer's contact number or email address as well as details on their enquiry.
+AKA: 'CPL' - The metric generally used to measure the success of lead-based affiliate programs or campaigns.
+Affiliates promoting a brand are paid a commission for the confirmed leads they send through to the advertiser rather than for a converted transaction.
+A lead might constitute a prospective customer's contact number or email address and details on their inquiry.
 The model is most common in the finance, automotive or home improvement sectors where products generally require more consultation or have an extremely high basket value.